JorikJooken/KGNoGPlus1Graphs/README.md

 Below, we briefly describe the different programs and data.

 ## DATA
 The files "smallest_x,yNoz.g6" contains a complete list of all (proven) smallest $(x,y,\underline{z})$-graphs that were generated using the algorithm described in the paper.
 The files "record_x,yNoz.g6" contain the smallest such known graphs, but it is not proven that no smaller such graphs can exist.
+The file "3RegularGirth6OddGirth11N28.g6" contains the unique smallest $(3,6,\underline{7})$-graph of odd girth 11 on 28 vertices.
 All graphs are stored in graph6-format.

 ## CODE